reubenstr/ElectroPup/README.md

 # Thoughts

-Due to a lower power consumption than estimated, a larger frame and longer legs can be created.
+- Due to a lower power consumption than estimated, a larger frame and longer legs can be created.
 A larger frame would support moving the knee motor to the hip area allowing the lower leg to be belt driven.
 The reduction of mass of the knee will increase center of mass stability and create smoother gaits.

-Future Auxiliary board revisions will remove the STM32 and either drive the LCD directly from the RPi or remove it completely.
+- Future Auxiliary board revisions will remove the STM32 and either drive the LCD directly from the RPi or remove it completely.
 The extra complexity outweighs the LCD's usefulness, especially when the GUI provides significantly more data.

-Future power carrier PCB revisions will include a voltage/current sensor such as a INA228 and a fuse.
+- Future power carrier PCB revisions will include a voltage/current sensor such as a INA228 and a fuse.

-The carbon rods twist during the run gait which can be reduced by extending the rods through the hip plates and adding face / butt plates.
+- The carbon rods twist during the run gait which can be reduced by extending the rods through the hip plates and adding face / butt plates.

-Future revisions will prioritize adding contact sensors that will allow for better terrain handling and future AI training.
+- Future revisions will prioritize adding contact sensors that will allow for better terrain handling and future AI training.
+- A full architecture refactor splitting major components into services would have the advantages of individual unit testing and keeping the quadruped standing during development.

 # Questions